iamsaikat/dotnet-rpg-api/README.md

       ```
       dotnet watch run
       ```

-    This will run application with the profile.
+This will run application with hot reload.

 ## Optional